Profile Pic

 Jun 2020 - Sep 2022

 Fudan Yayan is bimonthly in-house newspaper dedicated to news on language regulations and language research in Fudan University.
-I worked as a chief editor and designer there for tow years.
+I worked as a chief editor and designer there for two years.
 You can check out our works here (I'm sorry that the contents are in Chinese and we don't upload the complete issues online).